 CFLS will only take a case after the client has given the company an opportunity to resolve the dispute first.
 And since our primary mission is to help the client, we almost always handle cases for FREE on contingency.
 See Fees for more information.

-After qualifying and accepting the client’s case, a demand letter is mailed to the company providing a summary of the facts as currently known, the legal basis, and the amount of the claim.
+After qualifying and accepting the client’s case, in most instances a demand letter is mailed to the company providing a summary of the facts as currently known, the legal basis, and the amount of the claim.

 We encourage the company to contact us after receiving the demand letter.
 Discussing the facts of the case helps both sides clarify the issues.
 Please remember, the client is now represented by counsel, and no employee of the company should attempt to directly contact him or her.